Relating hadronic CP-violation to higher-twist distributions

-Chiral symmetry relates $\{\bar{g}_I\}$ to the nucleon mass shifts induced by both the quark masses and the P, CP-even quark chromo-magnetic dipole moment (cMDM) operators \cite{Pospelov:2001ys,Bsaisou:2014oka,deVries:2015gea,Bsaisou:2012rg,Mereghetti:2010tp,deVries:2015una,deVries:2016jox,Seng:2016pfd}.
-These mass shifts can be expressed as nucleon matrix elements of the form $\left\langle N\right|\bar{q}q\left|N\right\rangle$ and $\left\langle N\right|\bar{q}\sigma\cdot G q\left|N\right\rangle$.
-The first matrix element is just the ordinary QCD sigma term which is one of the standard objects in lattice study.
-The second, however, is much complicated as it involves explicit gluon degrees of freedom (DOFs) in the operator.
-The corresponding lattice techniques for its evaluation is not yet well-established.
-Therefore, we shall offer here an alternative point of view, namely to relate $\left\langle N\right|\bar{q}\sigma\cdot G q\left|N\right\rangle$ to a special class of higher-twist distribution functions which can be probed in SIDIS experiments.
-This is interesting because it represents yet another nice interplay between the precision frontier in BSM searches and studies of hadronic and nuclear structures.
-It points out another direction in the research of hadronic CP violation apart from the conventional lattice/low-energy QCD models approach and provides extra motivation for the future improvement of experimental measurement of higher-twist observables.
+We shall offer here a novel starting point to the problem by relating $\left\langle N\right|\bar{q}\sigma\cdot G q\left|N\right\rangle$ to a special class of experimental observables, namely, the chiral-odd twist-three distribution function $e^q(x)$ which can be probed in SIDIS experiments.
+This is interesting because it represents yet another nice interplay between three distinct branches of physics: (1) the precision frontier in BSM searches, (2) experimental studies of hadronic and nuclear structures and (3) lattice QCD.
+It points out another direction in the research of hadronic CP-violation apart from the conventional lattice or low-energy QCD model approach and provides extra motivation for the future improvement of experimental measurement of higher-twist observables.
+These experiments will also serve as a consistency check of the lattice result when the latter is available.

-This paper is arranged as follows: in Section 2 we briefly review the main results in Ref. \cite{deVries:2016jox}, namely the theoretical formulation of the P, CP-odd pion-nucleon couplings $\bar{g}_I$ in the presence of cEDM and cMDM operators, in particular how $\bar{g}_I$ could be written in terms of the cMDM matrix elements; in Section 3 we introduce the chiral-odd twist-three distribution function $e^q(x)$ and summarize its properties; Section 4 represents our central result, where we construct a mapping between the cMDM sigma terms (and hence $\bar{g}_I$) and the third Mellin moment of $e^q(x)$; in Section 5 and 6 we analyze the existing model calculations and experimental results of $e^q(x)$ and extract their implications on the isoscalar cMDM sigma term; in Section 7 we draw our final conclusions.